kannankvs/md2/Command-Reference.md

 **show line**

 This command displays serial port or a virtual network connection status.
+This command is used only when SONiC is used as console switch.
+This command is not applicable when SONiC used as regular switch.

   - Usage:
     show line

 - Example: TBD: This command is not working.
 It crashes as follows.
 Need more information.
+AI: Lets raise a Ticket for this broken CLI.

   ```
   admin@T1-2:~$ show line
   Traceback (most recent call last):